Raspberry Heart Shaped Pop Tarts Recipe

 Raspberry Heart Shaped Pop Tarts Recipe by top Houston lifestyle blogger Ashley Rose of Sugar and Cloth

-(Side note: You can use any leftovers as a delicious topping on toast, yogurt or ice cream).
+Unlike store-bought versions, these heart-shaped Pop-Tarts are made with simple, wholesome ingredients and can be filled with your favorite jam or fruit preserves.
+(Side note: You can use any leftover filling as a delicious topping on toast, yogurt or ice cream).

 If you plan to serve these at a Valentine’s Day party, you can even save the decorating as a fun activity for your guest to get involved in.